-There is a high risk of pickpocketing in Cabo San Lucas, so make sure that your valuables are in the safe place.
-The risk is especially high for foreigners, because thieves usually target them regarding the fact that they have either money or expensive items with them.
-If there is a safe in your resort, put the passport and bigger amount of money there, and only take the necessary things with you.
+There is a high risk of pickpocketing in Cabo San Lucas, so make sure that your valuables are in a safe place.
+The risk is especially high for foreigners because thieves usually target them regarding the fact that they have either money or expensive items with them.
+If there is a safe in your resort, but the passport and bigger amount of money there, and only take the necessary things with you.

 NATURAL DISASTERS RISK : LOW